jordenc/com.synology.surveillance/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

 # Changelog
+**Version 1.1.3**
+- Triggers now work correctly
+- Polling didn't survive a restart of the app, fixed

 **Version 1.1.2**
 - Small bug fixes